kuj0210/IoT-Pet-Home-System/ChattingBot/README.md

 ## Introduce Internal Modules

-### api:
-To handle NaverTalkTalk API payload.
+- **api** : To handle NaverTalkTalk API payload.

-### auth:
-Management authentication related to sign up and issue temp ID for registration step.
+- **auth** : Management authentication related to sign up and issue temp ID for registration step.

-### db:
-To handle database and data related to this system.
+- **db** : To handle database and data related to this system.

-### memo:
-To handle cache related a images from devices.
+- **memo** : To handle cache related a images from devices.

-### nl:
-To analyze Nature Language and pick main keyword for operating each devices or replying to user.
+- **nl** : To analyze Nature Language and pick main keyword for operating each devices or replying to user.

-### reply:
-Management of reply messages to send user.
+- **reply** : Management of reply messages to send user.

-### static & template:
-To manage html template, script source codes(Javascript), css and favicon.
+- **static & template** : To manage html template, script source codes(Javascript), css and favicon.

-### test:
-You can test this system, to use this module.
+- **test** : You can test this system, to use this module.

-### Server.py:
-Main part of this system.
+- **Server.py** : Main part of this system.
 It recieve and send payloads with HTTPS to client.

 ## Membership Management and DB Explanation